-Business Policy is a three-credit online course, consisting of six (6) modules.
-Modules include an overview, learning objectives, study materials, and activities.
+Business Administration Capstone is a three-credit, online course consisting of eight modules.
+Modules include an overview, objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums, complete case study assignments, take a proctored online midterm examination, and complete a final project.
 See below for more details.

-In addition to an ungraded "Introductions" forum in Module 1, Strategic Management requires you to participate in eleven (11) graded discussion forums (one each in Modules 2, 4, and 5, and two each in Modules 2, 6, 7, and 8).
+In addition to an ungraded "Introductions" forum in Module 1, Business Administration Capstone requires you to participate in eleven graded discussion forums (one each in Modules 2, 4, and 5, and two each in Modules 2, 6, 7, and 8).